Olympus E-PL7 vs Sony HX400V

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL7 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL7 was succeeded by the Olympus E-PL8.
+Both the E-PL7 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The E-PL7 was replaced by the Olympus E-PL8, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus E-PL7 better than the Sony HX400V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.